ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 agreed to by both sides.
-While the national offices retain autonomy, the network now acts in a much more coherent, integrated way; that increased coherence has brought *reduced* tension between central and local offices due to the clarity of the mission.
+While the national offices retain autonomy, the network now acts in a much more coherent, integrated way; that increased coherence has brought *reduced* tension between central and local offices due to the improved clarity of the mission.

 On the other hand, if the value of federation isn’t made clear, partners may stop engaging with the federation or even depart, such as with the